Guitar synthesizer

-A guitar synthesizer is any one of a number of musical instrument systems that allow a guitarist to access synthesizer capabilities.
+A guitar synthesizer is any one of a number of musical systems that allow a guitarist to access synthesizer capabilities.

 Overview

 Today's guitar synths are direct descendants of 1970s devices from manufacturers (often in partnership) such as Hammond Innovex and Ovation, Ludwig, EMS, 360 Systems, Norlin Music and Maestro, Ampeg and Hagström, Arp, Roland Corporation and FujiGen (GR-500 and GR-300), New England Digital, Electro-Harmonix, Casio, Terratec/Axon, Starr Labs, Ibanez, Holt Electro Acoustic Research, Zeta Systems, and Yamaha.

 In the early days, there were three main types of guitar-synthesizers: